 If the injury is serious, contact a lawyer

 If the store’s insurance company isn’t willing to cover your medical expenses, or if your injury requires complicated treatment, contact an insurance attorney who can help you win your case.
 In the state of New Jersey, you have a two-year statute of limitations to file a claim.
 This means you have two years before the window of time to sue after a slip and fall expires.
-In some cases, the statute of limitations can be as short as 90 days and once that window passes, you lose your ability to ever file a claim.
+In some cases, the statute of limitations can be as short as 90 days, and once that window passes, you lose your ability ever to file a claim.

 The sooner you file a claim, the better chance you have to win your case.
-Over time, details get fuzzy and the insurance company may use your unclear memories against you.
+Over time, details get fuzzy, and the insurance company may use your unclear memories against you.

 Many of our clients ask if it is hard to win a slip and fall claim.
 If you follow these steps, the process will be easier.
 Plus, more than 90 percent of all claims end in mediation, so the odds that you will go to trial are significantly lower.
 That being said, every case is different.
-One case might flow smoothly but another similar case could get tied up in court.
+One case might flow smoothly, but another similar case could get tied up in court.

 If you are looking to file a slip and fall claim, turn to the personal injury professionals.
 Contact us for a free consultation and work with an insurance attorney who is dedicated to your case.